 A tax code is a numerical number, followed by a letter, that is issued by HMRC.
 Tax codes tell employers not just how much tax to deduct but also how much personal allowance (or free pay) you are entitled to.
 For 2021/2022 the most common tax code is 1257L (previously 1250L).
 You can find out more about how tax code work in this guide, as well as how HMRC works them out for you and sends them to your employer.

-The amount of tax you pay, depends on how much you earn – with those earning more paying a higher amount of tax.
+The amount of tax you pay, depends on how much you earn – with those earning more paying more tax in higher tax bands.
 PAYE tax rates are paid on a sliding scale and change every tax year on the 6 April each year.
 The current income tax rates are:

 |Personal allowance 0%||£12,570||£1,047.50|